#028: Senso-ji (Semiweekly-pedia of Japan)

 Senso-ji Japan

-Most Japanese kanji characters can be pronounced in several ways.
+Most Japanese kanji (refer to #017) characters can be pronounced in several ways.
 As for the kanji characters representing "Asakusa", you can read it "senso" as well as "asakusa".
 Since the word "ji" is used for a name of Buddhist temple in Japanese, "Senso-ji" can be paraphrased as "the temple in Asakusa".

 Senso-ji